Valencia (fish)

-Valencia is the only genus in the family Valenciidae.
+Valencia is the only extant genus in the family Valenciidae.
 Valencia is a genus of ray-finned fishes.
 It was formerly grouped into the family Cyprinodontidae, but more recent studies support it being its own family most closely related to the Aphaniidae.
 Members of this genus are restricted to southern Europe.

 Taxonomy

 There are currently three recognized species in Valencia: